Caravan Generator Showdown: YAMAHA vs. HONDA!

 How do Yamaha and Honda caravan generators match up?
 Does anything compare to the Yamaha EF2400iS?
 In this blog, we answer the big questions.

-You might have seen that the Yamaha EF2400iS recently came out on top in the Caravan & Motorhome Magazine's Mega Portable Generator Comparison of 2014.
+The Yamaha EF2400iS has been one of the most popular caravan generators in the market since it came out on top in the Caravan & Motorhome Magazine's Mega Portable Generator Comparison of 2014.
 This inverter generator boasts 2000W continuous output and 2400W peak output, which is pretty much all you'll need for most caravanning tasks, particularly if you intend to run an air-conditioning unit.
 It also has a continuous ECO mode, parallel running (TwinTech) and dual 15A AC outlets.
 Sounds pretty good, right?

 So does anything compare to the Yamaha 2.4kVA generator?
 Surely something from Honda is in the same class?
 To secure its crown once and for all, let's compare it to the Honda 2kVA model.

 We'll admit this isn't an exact like-for-like comparison.
 But it's not apples and pears either.
 In fact, we know that many people compare the Yamaha EF2400iS against the Honda EU20i when they're weighing up portable inverter generators for their caravan.

 The Yamaha EF2400iS has a higher maximum output at 2400 watts, which is an advantage when it comes to powering a Caravan/Motorhome air conditioner.
 While in some cases the Honda EU20i will cope well, the Yamaha EF2400iS outperforms it, given many A/C units will require more than 2000 watts at start up.